Dubeyrock/Exploratory-Data-Analysis-on-AMCAT-EDA-/README.md

 ## Objectives of the Project:

+##  Exploratory Data Analysis (EDA) of AMCAT Dataset and Hypothesis Testing: Investigating Salary Claims

+  - Conducted an open-ended EDA on the AMCAT dataset, focusing on understanding the various features and their relationships with the target variable, Salary.

+  - Explored the relationship between gender and specialization preferences among individuals in the AMCAT dataset.

+- Tested the claim made in a Times of India article regarding the earning potential of Computer Science Engineering graduates.

+-  Applied statistical tests to validate hypotheses and investigate specific claims, such as the relationship between education and earning potential.

 ## Salary Analysis:

 Examine the distribution of salaries offered to engineering graduates, identifying trends, outliers, and the range of compensation across different job roles.